PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/home_conclusion.md

 Visualize trajectories of 3 cells using strategy 1 versus strategy 2.
 ![image-center](../assets/images/chemotaxis_traj_compare_uniform.png){: .align-center}
-<figcaption>Sample trajectories for the two strategies.
+Sample trajectories for the two strategies.
 Left: standard random walk; right: chemotactic random walk.
-The background color indicates concentration: white -> red = low -> high; black dots are starting points; red dots are the points they reached at the end of the simulation; colorful dashed lines represent trajectories (one color one cell): dark -> bright color = older -> newer time points; blue cross indicates the highest concentration (1500, 1500).</figcaption>
+The background color indicates concentration: white -> red = low -> high; black dots are starting points; red dots are the points they reached at the end of the simulation; colorful dashed lines represent trajectories (one color one cell): dark -> bright color = older -> newer time points; blue cross indicates the highest concentration (1500, 1500).
+{: style="font-size: medium;"}

 After 500 seconds, cells using the standard standard walk strategy travel away from the origin, and some of them are located at places with higher concentrations.
 The cells using chemotactic strategy, on the other hand, successfully move towards the goal and stay near it.

 To confirm what we observed in the trajectories is representative of the performance of the two strategies, let's compare the performance of 500 cells for 1500 seconds.
 The following figure summarizes the average distances of the 500 cells for both strategies.

 ![image-center](../assets/images/chemotaxis_performance_compare_uniform.png){: .align-center}
-<figcaption>Average distances through time.
+Average distances through time.
 Red: standard random walk; blue: chemotactic random walk.
-The two colored lines indicates average distances for the 500 cells; the shaded area represents one standard deviation.</figcaption>
+The two colored lines indicates average distances for the 500 cells; the shaded area represents one standard deviation.
+{: style="font-size: medium;"}

 With standard random walk, the average distances towards the goal doesn't decrease.
 The large standard deviation indicates that many cells are closer to the goal, but many move in the wrong direction.
 With chemotactic strategy, the cells are able to get closer to the goal.
 The small standard deviation after the line flattens indicates that the cells are also able to stay near the goal.